Presidency of Joe Biden: 2020 election

 Biden, who unsuccessfully sought the Democratic nomination in 1988 and 2008, and later served as the 47th vice president of the United States under President Barack Obama from 2009 to 2017, announced his candidacy for the nomination of the Democratic Party in the 2020 presidential election on April 25, 2019.
 In June 2020, Biden secured the Democratic nomination.
 Biden selected Senator Kamala Harris of California as his running mate, and the two were officially nominated at the 2020 Democratic National Convention.

 On November 7, four days after the election, Biden was projected to have secured the presidency.
-Biden won the presidential election with 306 electoral votes, while Donald Trump received 232.
+Biden won the presidential election with 306 electoral votes and 51.3% of the popular vote, while Donald Trump received 232 electoral votes and 46.8% of the popular vote.
 The Trump campaign launched at least 63 lawsuits against the results, especially in the battleground states of Arizona, Georgia, Michigan, Nevada, Pennsylvania, and Wisconsin, raising unsubstantiated claims of widespread voter fraud that were subsequently dismissed by courts.
 The electoral votes were certified on January 6–7, 2021.
 In the concurrent congressional elections, Democrats secured a government trifecta after retaining their majority in the House of Representatives and winning back control of the Senate, leaving the partisan balance in the Senate at 50 Democrats and 50 Republicans, with vice president Kamala Harris' tie-breaking vote giving Democrats control of the chamber.